PowerMops/powermops-site/src/routes/pmops/Classes-6.md

 -------

 Mops implements controls in dialogs differently than in normal windows.
-Since dialogs rely heavily upon resource definitions and don\'t usually occasion much interaction with the items themselves other than getting or setting values, Mops does not build dialog control items as objects, but rather accesses them through methods in the Dialog class itself.
+Since dialogs rely heavily upon resource definitions and don't usually occasion much interaction with the items themselves other than getting or setting values, Mops does not build dialog control items as objects, but rather accesses them through methods in the Dialog class itself.